ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 For multitenant instances, create a VDC that deploys on an existing VMware multitenant infrastructure that is created and managed by {{site.data.keyword.IBM_notm}}.

-The {{site.data.keyword.vmware-service_short}} multitenant offering provides the following features:
+The {{site.data.keyword.vmware-service_short}} multitenant consumption model provides the following features:

 * Shares resources with others by using a balanced VMware environment profile to support a wide range of needs.
 * Pay-per-use consumption model: